1runeberg/OpenJam2017/README.md

 3. TODO:

 a.
 Create an actor that will act as a target
-    - Expose scale
+    - Expose scale - done

 b.
 Enable gaze component in the project
     - Expose SMC for BP - done

 c.
 Laser mechanic
-    - Auto rotation of laser to middle of camera target -done
+    - Auto rotation of laser to middle of camera target - done
-    - Auto scaling to target -done
+    - Auto scaling to target - done
-    - Make property for laser range -done
+    - Make property for laser range - done
-    - Make timer delay after laser scale
+    - Make timer delay after laser scale - done (used scaling speed instead)
+    - Line trace for lasers and destroy targets - done

 d.
-Life marker/indicator
+Life marker/indicator - done
 e.
 Level blocking / Use splines for the path of the target "waves"
 f.
 Coding / troubleshooting / polishing
 g.
 Dressing up

+Polish:

+1. Laser scale at end is a bit off
+2. Check in-editor warning for Gaze Broadcast Hit
+3. Remove tick for C++ classes that dont need it